 Another benefit of EPCS is that it facilitates prescriber pattern analysis, meaning that physicians can see how controlled substances are being prescribed overall.
 This increases understanding of how certain medications are being used and could possibly lead to breakthroughs in treatment.

 EPCS increases patient satisfaction by streamlining the prescription process overall.
 Patients are provided with the most cost-effective drug that is also appropriate to treat their condition due to the availability of clinical decision support and drug cost information.
 In addition to this, there is the efficiency of shorter wait times at pharmacies as by the time the patient arrives to pick up their prescription it’s already been received, reviewed, and fulfilled.

 Finally, EPCS makes impressive strides toward achieving full interoperability as it’s a relatively easy venue in which to exchange health information such as medication history and includes quickly expanding Prescription Drug Monitoring Programs.

 So why the slow adoption?

-Given the benefits associated with EPCS, it’s shocking that as of September 2016 only 20% of prescribers utilized EPCS and less than 4% of all electronic prescriptions were for controlled substances.
+Given the benefits associated with this solutions, it’s shocking that as of September 2016 only 20% of prescribers utilized EPCS and less than 4% of all electronic prescriptions were for controlled substances.
 Why aren’t physicians using this amazing technology?
 To put it simply, physicians have yet to understand how beneficial the technology is when compared to the work needed to adopt and implement the technology.
-Education that highlights the benefits and protections associated with EPCS can make all the difference in expanding its adoption.
+Education that highlights the benefits and protections associated with electronic prescribing of controlled substances can make all the difference in expanding its adoption.